Brittaney-Everitt/Deep_Learning_Final/README.md

   5. **testCSV.mat** → MATLAB structure array of nuclei corrdinates for each image in the test set.

-  6. **testImages** → MATLAB structure array of the whole slide images in the test set.
+  6. **testImages.mat** → MATLAB structure array of the whole slide images in the test set.

-  7. **testingMasksDistanceMeasures** → A MATLAB script which creates nuclei masks for the testing data based on a distance measure to the manually marked nuclei coordinates.
+  7. **testingMasksDistanceMeasures.m** → A MATLAB script which creates nuclei masks for the testing data based on a distance measure to the manually marked nuclei coordinates.

-  8. **testingPatchCreation** → A MATLAB script which creates 75x75 pixels image patches for all of the testing images.
+  8. **testingPatchCreation.m** → A MATLAB script which creates 75x75 pixels image patches for all of the testing images.
 A csv file is also created which contains labels for each patch if it contains a nucleus or not.

   9. **testingPatchLabelsOrdered.csv** → A csv file which contains the labels for each patch created from the testing images.